MikhailKuklin/mlflow_tracking_example/README.md

 Go to http://127.0.0.1:5000 which will open UI for tracked experiments.

-*Option 2*: with locak tracking server
+*Option 2*: with local tracking server

 ```sh
 cd /notebooks #mlflow should be always launched from the folder with notebooks/scripts